mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/creating-konvoy-cluster-aws/index.md

         - **AMI ID**: AMI ID to use for all nodes.
     -   **Add Infrastructure Provider Tags**: Specify tags applied on all resources created in your infrastructure for this cluster.
 Different infrastructure providers have varying restrictions on the usable tags.
 See the [AWS Tags User Guide][aws-tags] for more information on using tags in AWS.

 1. Click **Create** to begin provisioning the Konvoy cluster.
 This step may take a few minutes, taking time for the cluster to be ready and fully deploy its components.
-The cluster will retry to join automatically and should resolve once it is fully provisioned.
+The cluster automatically tries to join, and should resolve once it is fully-provisioned.

 [aws-tags]: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html
 [projects]: ../../projects/